AngleSharp/anglesharp.github.io/_docs/API.md

 ### IScriptingService

 AngleSharp does not provide a script engine by default.
-Of course any JavaScript engine would be a great addition, since JavaScript is the programming language of the web.
+Of course, any JavaScript engine would be a great addition, since JavaScript is the programming language of the web.

 However, right now there are no intentions in providing an official / integrated solution.
 The `AngleSharp.Scripting` project that is contained our organization, is a sample and experimental project, to demonstrate how simple it is to write such an extension.
 Here we can start thinking about allowing C# as a scripting language.
 This would certainly be possible.
 Backed up with scriptcs or any other solution this would be a great addition, which could also be something different.
 In the long run it is great that AngleSharp supports multiple scripting engines.